 The employment law attorneys at Stavros Law have significant experience representing clients in employment discrimination claims.
 We regularly represent employees and employers in federal and state court asserting or defending against employment discrimination claims.

 Unlawful discrimination is a common workplace issue that is frequently litigated in state and federal courts.
 It is common for employees to claim that they have been denied a job, advancement opportunities, or equal pay because of discrimination against their race, color, age, sex, religion, national origin, disability, sexual orientation or gender identity.
 If you are an employee or employer dealing with one of these claims in Utah or across the United States, you need the guidance of an employment lawyer with experience on both sides of these disputes.

-Our employment law attorneys have an unprecedented track record in employment discrimination cases.
+Our employment discrimination lawyers in Utah have an unprecedented track record in employment discrimination cases.
 We have experience with discrimination claims brought under all of the following laws (as well as many other laws):

 Title VII of the Civil Rights Act of 1964 (Title VII).
 Title VII makes it illegal for employers with fifteen or more employees to discriminate in the terms, privileges or conditions of employment on the basis of an employee's race, color, religion, national origin, or sex.
 In addition to preventing discrimination, the law also prohibits harassment and makes it illegal for an employer to retaliate against an employee or other person because the person complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination lawsuit.